mingrammer/python-practices/basics/comprehension/README.md

 ## Generator expression

-**Generator expression** is a special comprehension form rather than above ones.
-This generates the **generator** which is an iterator returns a single value at a time, not returns all elements at once.
+**Generator expression** is a generator version of list comprehension.
+But this generates the **generator** which is an iterator returns a single value at a time, not returns a list.

 I will introducte the details of **generator** on other section, so I just focus on "expression" in here.